bepaald/signalbackup-tools/README.md

 _NOTE: Although this feature generally seems to work quite well, it requires constant maintenance to keep up with changes in Signal's internal database.
 You may encounter problems if this program happens to be slightly out of date when you run it.
 As always, feel free to open an issue to notify me of problems._

 To merge two backups, the backups must be at compatible database versions.
 The database version can be found by running `signalbackup-tools [input] [passphrase] --listthreads`.
 Though many database versions work perfectly fine together, sometimes breaking changes are made.
 For example two databases at versions before and after 168 can not be merged successfully.
 Before opening an issue, if needed, import the backups into Signal and export them again to get them updated and at equal versions.
-To import all threads from one database into another, run:
+To import all threads from a source database into a target (the 'input'), run:

 ```
-signalbackup-tools [first_database] [passphrase] --importthreads ALL --source [second_database] --sourcepassphrase [passphrase] --output [output_file] (--opassphrase [output passphrase])
+signalbackup-tools [input] [passphrase] --importthreads ALL --source [second_database] --sourcepassphrase [passphrase] --output [output_file] (--opassphrase [output passphrase])
 ```

+As with all commands, if the optional output passphrase is omitted, the new backup file will have the same passphrase as the input backup file.

-It is recommended to use the larger (containing the most data (contacts, threads,...)) as the 'first_database' and the smaller one source.
+It is recommended to use the larger (containing the most data (contacts, threads,...)) as the 'input' and the smaller one as the source.
 If not all threads should be imported from the source, a list of thread ids can be supplied (e.g. `--importthreads 1,2,3,8-16,20`).
 The thread ids can be determined from the output of `--listthreads`.
 Threads can additionally be specified by display name, phone number or username by using `--importthreadsbyname "Bob","Family Group","+14255550123"`.

 Note this function does not automatically discard duplicate messages.
-If the backups you are merging contain (partly) the same messages &mdash; for example if they originate from some common backup/installation &mdash; you will probably want to [crop the source backup by date](#crop) before merging so it only contains messages not in the target.
+If the backups you are merging contain (partly) the same messages &mdash; for example if they originate from some common backup/installation &mdash; you will probably want to [crop the source backup by date](#crop) before merging so it only contains messages not present in the target.
 For newer databases, omitting this step will cause errors, as Signal does not allow duplicate messages in its database anymore.

 If you use this option and read this line, I would really appreciate it if you let me know the results.
 Either send me a mail (basjetimmer at yahoo-dot-com) or feel free to just open an issue on the tracker for feedback.